 The Recollective program significantly expanded on the work begun through the previous archival projects: “Activating the Archive” and “Vancouver Independent Archives Week.”
 Taking the focus and format of these projects as a starting point, Recollective broadened the context, understanding, and awareness of independent archives by exploring what is at stake when artists and arts organizations confront the tasks of arranging, describing, preserving, and providing access to material history.

-Throughout 2019, Recollective will look beyond Vancouver to host a series of national and international presenters and respondents to examine these issues in a range of global contexts.
-Presenting organizations will invite a variety of artists, writers, and activists to create critical responses to Recollective events and this research will be added to this site on an ongoing basis to extend access to wider audiences.
-Stay tuned for updates.
+In its later years of programming, Recollective looked beyond Vancouver to host a series of national and international presenters and respondents to examine these issues in a range of global contexts.
+Presenting organizations invited a variety of artists, writers, and activists to create critical responses to Recollective events and their responses have been added to this website to extend access to wider audiences.

-We acknowledge that this program takes place on the ancestral, traditional, unceded and occupied Indigenous territories of the Coast Salish Peoples, and in particular, the hən̓q̓əmin̓əm̓ speaking xʷməθkʷəy̓əm, Sḵwx̱wú7mesh and Tsleil-Waututh Nations.
-This land was never surrendered, relinquished, or handed over by these Nations to Canada or British Columbia through a treaty or other means; it is sovereign and unsurrendered.
+We acknowledge that this program took place on the ancestral, traditional, unceded, and occupied Indigenous territories of the Coast Salish Peoples, and in particular, the hən̓q̓əmin̓əm̓ speaking xʷməθkʷəy̓əm, Sḵwx̱wú7mesh and Tsleil-Waututh Nations.
+This land was never surrendered, relinquished, or handed over by these Nations to Canada or to British Columbia through a treaty or other means; it is sovereign and unsurrendered.

 Emma Metcalfe Hurst